jan-warchol/sensible-dotfiles/README.md

   - case-insensitive autocompletion,
   - `cd` to a directory just by typing its name

-- [autocompletion](.config/bash/autocompletion.sh) for some of the shell aliases
+- [autocompletion](.config/bash/autocompletion.sh) for some of the shell aliases.